 After the recent series of storms the fells are in full on winter conditions.
 Please make sure you go suitably equipped with ice axes and crampons if you are planning to cover steep ground.

-We were called by Police about a group of 3 walkers who had spent an unscheduled night out on Scafell Pike and were now requesting help to get off the mountain.
-It was initially difficult to locate them due to difficulty getting a phone signal.
-Later they were located with the help of Sarloc and …View full post
+We were called by Police about a further group of 3 walkers who had spent an unscheduled night out on the fell and now phoned in to request assistance making their way off the mountain.
+Their coordinates placed them in the High Scarth Crag area of Upper Eskdale / Scafell where they were located.
+One …View full post

 Wasdale Mountain Rescue Team - Latest News

 We are pleased to announce that Will Sim, one of the country’s leading alpinists will be giving a talk about some of his very impressive ascents at St Bees School Management Centre on Friday 25th November from 7pm.

 Refreshments will be available.
 Tickets £3.50 on the door or £2.50 in advance from Karen …

 On Sunday at 02:00 the clocks will change giving us an extra hour in bed.
 This means that the sun will set before five and it will be dark by 5.30pm.
 It is worth remembering the importance of taking torches and spare batteries even if you are intending to be off the hill before nightfall. …

 The Team were successful with a grant application for £12,500 of rescue equipment – to try out the gear an exercise was held on the river Esk at Trough House Bridge which was filmed by ITV Border along with BBC Radio Cumbria interviews.